SAMI PARKKINEN Limbo 25.5.2019 – 16.6.2019

 Gallery Vasli Souza

-Sami Parkkinen (1974–) is a Finnish photographer.
+Sami Parkkinen (born 1974) is a Finnish photographer.
 He employs photography and sculpture to in-vestigate the human consciousness and the need to rebuild society.
-Since 2009, he has exhibited at a number of museums and galleries, including the National Portrait Gallery, London in 2015, Circu-lation(s) – Festival de la Jeune Photographie Européenne, Paris in 2016 and the Finnish Museum of Photography in 2010.
-In autumn 2020, the Finnish National Museum’s main exhibition will feature works from Sami Parkkinen’s series Father and Son (2012–2020).
-Sami Parkkinen’s works can be found in many notable public and private collections, both in Finland and abroad.
+Since 2009, he has exhibited at a number of museums and galleries, including the National Portrait Gallery, London in 2015, Circu-lation(s) – Festival de la Jeune Photographie Européenne, Paris in 2016, the Finnish Museum of Photography in 2010 and the National Museum of Finland in 2021.